rebeccaloran/soulgems/README.md

 	A Roll of (10) on the first roll is counted as a hit

 	Any result including and lower than [20 + [10(attacking piece value) - 10(enemy piece value)]] counts as a hit

+### The King is a direct link to the Soul Guardian, a God.

+	A King can only be defeated by converting it to a new Soul Gem.

+	This takes inflicting a total of (20) damage

+	In order to succesfully inflict damage to the King, you must roll for accuracy

+	The accuracy formula for the King are different

+	Roll two 10-seded die.

+	A Roll of (10) on the first roll must be rerolled

+	Any result including and lower than [10(attacking piece value)] counts as a hit

 # Soul Gems